-The Industrial Electronics and Maintenance Technician Technical Diploma prepares students for careers in the use and maintenance of common electrical/electronic devices and instruments.
+The Industrial Electronics & Maintenance Technician Technical Diploma prepares students for careers in the use and maintenance of common electrical/electronic devices and instruments.
 Graduates will be prepared to work with journeymen electricians and electromechanical technicians to perform the basic installation, maintenance and repair activities on industrial electronic equipment.
 This equipment includes motors, motor control systems and programmable logic controllers.
 The program's electronics concentration includes practical experience in troubleshooting with the necessary theory of electronic circuits.
 Additional maintenance applications include pneumatic and hydraulic power, mechanisms and mechanical devices.

 program at a Glance

 Average Starting Salary$49,088 According to Economic Modeling Specialists International.

 Chat with Us

 Do you have a question about program offerings or getting started at NTC?
 Our staff can guide you in the right direction!

 Northcentral Technical College does not discriminate on the basis of race, color, national origin, sex, disability or age in employment, admissions or its programs or activities.
 The following person has been designated to handle inquiries regarding the College’s nondiscrimination policies: Equal Opportunity Officer, Northcentral Technical College, 1000 W. Campus Drive, Wausau, WI 54401.
 Phone: 715.803.1057

 - Apply safety policies, standards, practices and procedures to the industrial environment

 - Use the terminology in the field of electronics